cashbee-team/budgea_client/docs/AdministrationApi.md

 id_client = 56 # Integer |

 opts = {
+  generate_keys: true, # BOOLEAN | set a rsa key pair for the client, which make it possible to generate a jwt user token using this client.
+No effect if the client already has a set of keys(default: False)
-  name: "name_example", # String | name of client
+  name: 'name_example', # String | name of client
   secret: true, # BOOLEAN | reset the secret
-  redirect_uri: "redirect_uri_example", # String | redirect_uri
+  redirect_uri: 'redirect_uri_example', # String | redirect_uri
-  primary_color: "primary_color_example", # String | hexadecimal code of the client primary color (e.g F45B9A)
+  primary_color: 'primary_color_example', # String | hexadecimal code of the client primary color (e.g F45B9A)
-  secondary_color: "secondary_color_example", # String | hexadecimal code of the client secondary color (e.g F45B9A)
+  secondary_color: 'secondary_color_example', # String | hexadecimal code of the client secondary color (e.g F45B9A)
-  description: "description_example", # String | text to display as a default description
+  description: 'description_example', # String | text to display as a default description
-  description_banks: "description_banks_example", # String | text to display as a description for banks
+  description_banks: 'description_banks_example', # String | text to display as a description for banks
-  description_providers: "description_providers_example", # String | text to display as a description for providers
+  description_providers: 'description_providers_example', # String | text to display as a description for providers
   pro: true, # BOOLEAN | Wether the client should display the company manager page
+  information: 'information_example', # String | custom information about the client
+  update_information: true, # BOOLEAN | update the custom information about the client instead of replacing the existing one (default: True)
-  expand: "expand_example" # String |
+  expand: 'expand_example' # String |
 }

 begin